tedgt97/Projct1.Python-docx/README.md

 * Project Name: Audit project name
 * Issue Number: Issue numbering (Group)
 * DepartmentResponsible: Name of department audited
 * Action Status: Status of action plan.
-In original repository, it can be "Open"/"Closed"/"Pending Verification", but for current exported data is alreday filtered by "Open" & "Pending Verification"
+In original repository, it can be "Open"/"Closed"/"Pending Verification", but current exported data is alreday filtered by "Open" & "Pending Verification"
 * Target Date: Initial target date to complete action plan
 * Revised Target Date: 1st or Final revised target date to complete action plan.
 If an action is extended at least one time, always refer this field as a final date
 * 1st Revised Target Date: Target date when extended two times